DowayneB/cPanel-Site-Monitor/README.md

 Once plugin is installed, you can choose to, or where to mail the issue to by editing the 'mailissue' function in the dom_site_monitor script which has been moved to /usr/bin/

+if you wish to use another password for the response code database, change the below files:
+1) dom_installer.sh
+2) /usr/local/cpanel/base/frontend/paper_lantern/dom_site_monitor/dbconnect.php